tatianegercina/FinTech/07-Curriculum-Resources/Extra_Content/AWS/2/LessonPlan.md

   ![Create an administrator IAM user - Step 12](Images/iam-user-12.png)

-* Select the checkbox to _Activate IAM Access_ and choose _Update_.
+* Select the check box to _Activate IAM Access_ and choose _Update_.

   ![Create an administrator IAM user - Step 13](Images/iam-user-13.png)

 Sign-out from your session, open the `CSV` file with the new `administrator` user credentials and login into the AWS Management Console using the user's URL and password.
-Tell students that from now on, they should avoid using their _root user_ and work with this new admin user instead.
+Tell students, that from now on, they should avoid using their _root user_ and work with this new admin user instead.

 Answer any questions before moving on.